-With respect to matters covered by this Article II, except for the making of allegations of Sexual Misconduct (as defined in Article II, Section A(12) and Article IV, Section N) and Title IX Section Harassment (as defined Article III) and the investigation, adjudication and disciplining of such allegations, students enrolled in or otherwise attending programs of Illinois Tech's Chicago-Kent College of Law, and only such students, are subject to the policies, procedures and provisions of the IIT Chicago-Kent College of Law Student Handbook (www.kentlaw.edu/depts/acadadm/handbook.html), and all such students should refer to the IIT Chicago-Kent College of Law Student Handbook for policies, procedures and provisions applicable to them.
+With respect to matters covered by this Article II, except for the making of allegations of Sexual Misconduct (as defined in Article II, Section A(12) and Article IV, Section N) and Title IX Section Harassment) (as defined in Article III) and the investigation, adjudication and disciplining of such allegations, students enrolled in or otherwise attending programs of Illinois Tech's Chicago-Kent College of Law, and only such students, are subject to the policies, procedures and provisions of the IIT Chicago-Kent College of Law Student Handbook (https://kentlaw.iit.edu/law/about/directories/office-academic-affairs/student-handbook), and all such students should refer to the IIT Chicago-Kent College of Law Student Handbook for policies, procedures and provisions applicable to them.
 For the avoidance of doubt, any allegations of Sexual Misconduct and Title IX Sexual Harassment to be made against any student of Illinois Tech, including students enrolled in or otherwise attending Chicago-Kent College of Law, must be made, investigated adjudicated and disciplined only in accordance with this Article II and Article III, as applicable, and other provisions of this Student Handbook relevant thereto.